-Our Active Earth research group encompasses multi-disciplinary exploration into volcanology, geophysics, natural hazards, magma-mantle processes and fluid-flow.
-We address global challenges around hazard forecasting, risk, and resilience, and collaborate with industry partners, other research groups, and volcano observatories to deliver high-impact interdisciplinary projects.
+Our Active Earth research group encompasses multi-disciplinary exploration into volcanology, geophysics, natural hazards, and geothermal processes.
+We address global challenges around clean energy supply and hazard forecasting, risk, and resilience, while collaborating with industry partners, other research groups, and volcano observatories to deliver high-impact interdisciplinary projects.

 - Dr James Hickey – Lecturer in Geophysics

 - Dr Robin Shail – Senior Lecturer in Geology

 - Dr Hannah Hughes – Lecturer in Exploration and Mining Geology

 - Dr Joe Pickles – Electron Microprobe Specialist

 - Professor John Coggan – Associate Professor in Geotechnical Engineering

 - Dr Chris Yeomans – Research Fellow

 Sakurajima is Japan’s most active volcano, situated on the southern rim of Aira caldera, on the island of Kyushu.
 Regular small eruptions belie the volcano’s fierce past, including regular Plinian eruptions, the latest of which in 1914 killed 58 people and caused widespread flooding.
 This ambitious project aims to combine insights from geophysical and geochemical monitoring with those from igneous petrology to unravel the processes dictating eruption size and link them to precursory monitoring signals for improved eruption forecasting.
 The work is carried out alongside scientists from the Sakurajima Volcano Research Centre, part of the University of Kyoto, and uses a range of multi-disciplinary techniques.

 An eruption of Sakurajima volcano, viewed from the nearby city of Kagoshima